What is the General Data Protection Regulation?

 It really depends on your role in respect of the personal data.
 If you are a data controller and in charge of deciding what happens to the data, you have numerous obligations; if you are a data processor or sub-processor being told by someone else what to do with that data, you have fewer obligations than data controllers.
 Regardless of your role, you will need to:

-• account for the data you process (e.g., by keeping clear records on what you do with data); and
+- Account for the data you process (e.g., by keeping clear records on what you do with data).

-• start putting privacy higher up your list, both at the inception of the product or service and throughout its lifecycle (including ensuring adequate security).
+- Put privacy high up on your list, both at the inception of the product or service and throughout its life cycle (including ensuring adequate security).

 What happens if I don’t comply with the GDPR and UK GDPR?